 Concepts:

-Role of MES in CIM:
+Role of MES:

 8. How does Enterprise Resource Planning (ERP) integrate with Computer Integrated Manufacturing (CIM) to support business operations?